liferay/liferay-docs/discover/portal/articles/02-web-experience-management/04-staging-content-for-publication/02-using-the-staging-environment.markdown

 * Merging does not affect content nor will overwrite anything in the base Variation, it will just add more versions, pages and page variations as needed.

-You can enable staging on an individual site basis, depending on your needs.
-This makes it easy to put strict controls in place for your public web site, while opening things up for individual sites that don't need such strict controls.
 Liferay's staging environment is extremely easy to use and makes maintaining a content-rich web site a snap.
+You'll learn about scheduling web content next.